 So, why are your tomato plants growing so tall?
-Young tomato plants will grow tall and thin (spindly) due to a lack of sunlight.
-Tomato plants will also grow tall without flowers or fruit due to over fertilization, especially when high levels of nitrogen are present.
-Finally, tomato plants will grow tall if you have planted an indeterminate tomato variety (some can reach heights of 9 feet or taller!)
+Too much nitrogen will cause tomato plants to grow tall due to over fertilization (this may also prevent flower or fruit production on mature plants).
+Young tomato plants will grow tall and thin (“spindly”) when they stretch towards a light source due to a lack of sunlight.
+Remember that tomato plants will grow tall if you have planted an indeterminate variety (some can reach heights of 9 feet or taller!)

 Of course, there are ways to prevent the problem of extremely tall tomatoes.
 If you are already experiencing this problem in your garden, there are ways to fix it without losing your crop.

 Let’s take a closer look at why tomato plants grow so tall, and the steps you can take to address the problem in your garden.

 Why Are My Tomato Plants Growing So Tall?